-Questions your leadership team will be asking
+Questions your leadership team should be asking

 While some organizations may benefit from a deeper Salesforce integration, others could find themselves increasingly constrained by platform dependencies they never signed up for.